Memory Eternal! + Ralph Masterjohn

 A Funeral Service for Ralph will be held on Monday, February 12, 2018 at 12:00 noon, at the Holy Protection of the Mother of God Chapel, 280 New Braintree Rd, in West Brookfield.
 Calling hours will be held on Sunday, February 11, 2018, beginning at 7:00PM.
 In lieu of flowers, memorial donations may be made to the: Holy Protection Mission, P.O.
 Box 287, West Brookfield, MA 01585.
 Varnum Funeral Home, Inc., 43 East Main Street in West Brookfield is assisting his family with arrangements.

-To plant a tree in memory of Ralph J. Masterjohn, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ralph J. Masterjohn, please visit our floral store.